Yilikal250/Enumerable/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Yilikal Teshome and Mahdi Aghaali for contributing and collaburating with me.
+I would like to thank Danys Linares and Mahdi Aghaali for contributing and collaburating with me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>